-The work always goes on, as anyone who owns a property will understand.
+The work always goes on, (open or not!) as anyone who owns a property will understand.
 We pride ourselves on making the hall somewhere that people want to be.
 We ensure that we are up to date with ever-changing charity, health and safety and financial legislation.

 If anybody reading this has corrections or additions, please contact us.